taeh-lab/MOSSIE-Martian-Oasis-Sub-Surface-Initiative-for-Ecosystems/README.md

 - **Subsurface Oasis Nodes**: Self-contained microhabitats distributed under Martian terrain.

 > These concepts are exploratory in nature and require further feasibility analysis.

+## 📄 License

+This project is licensed under the MIT License.

+If you use or reference MOSSIE in academic work or public material, please attribute the original author with a link to this repository.